kodema5/json-web-token.sql/README.md

 ## install

-requires pgcrypto; when pgtap, unit-tests will also be run.
+requires pgcrypto; if pgtap installed, it unit-tests
 ```
 psql -f index.sql
 ```
-if pgtap installed, it unit-tests

 ## expression as key